 How to make a Blueberry Sunrise Margarita

-This margarita is my take on a Tequila Sunrise recipe.
-It’s the drink with the layers of yellow (from OJ) and orangeish-red (from grenadine), hence, it looks like the sky when the sun is rising (as in sunrise).
+This margarita might be one of my best margarita recipe is a long time.
+It's my take on a Tequila Sunrise, the drink with the layers of yellow (from OJ) and orangeish-red (from grenadine), so it looks like the sky when the sun is rising.

-Also, be sure to make this Blueberry Sunrise Margarita your go-to tequila recipe for parties!
+Be sure to make this Blueberry Sunrise Margarita your go-to tequila recipe for all your parties!

 - 1 tablespoon organic blue agave sweetener

 - 2 ounce orange liqueur , like Grand Marnier

 Optional: fresh lime slices for garnish & sugar to coat rim of glass

 - In a small saucepan, cook blueberries and agave over medium-high heat over 3-5 minutes, stirring and mashing the blueberries with a spoon to break them up.
 Remove from heat and set aside to cool.